TESA’s Quick Tips: Video Interview Preparation

 - When you speak, look at the camera, not the screen.

-- You may want to print out certain info to have handy, such as your resume.
+- You may want to print out specific info to have handy, such as your resume.

 - Loosen up!
 Use body language, nod your head and smile, be real.
 Be you.